2qx/vermont.cool/no-pox/README.md

 - Although public health officials are often the first and loudest voices **against** mass quarantine to stop the spread of disease, it's likely that a sustained smallpox outbreak would be dangerous enough to warrant significant disruptions to daily life.

-- Regardless, bad actors will use rumors of "lockdowns" on social media to cause panic and encourage exposed individuals to flee an outbreak epicenter, making an initial outbreak more difficult to contain.
+- Bad actors can be expected to use rumors of "lockdowns" on social media to cause panic and encourage exposed individuals to flee an outbreak epicenter, making an initial outbreak more difficult to contain.

 ## Smallpox history